Springer open access books benefits

 Springer open access books are freely and immediately available online from our official platform, SpringerLink, upon publication and are clearly identified as 'open access'.
 Anyone worldwide can download open access research, which ensures your work is visible to the widest possible audience.
 SpringerLink receives around 285 million visits each year from 127 million unique visitors (Source: infographic).

-In a Springer Nature white paper* we found that publishing an open access book with us can lead to seven times more downloads, 50% more citations, and ten times more online mentions on average than publishing a book through the non-open access route.
+Publishing an open access book with us can lead to 10 times more downloads, 2.4 times more citations, and 10 times more online mentions on average than publishing a book through the non-open access route*.

 In addition to SpringerLink, your open access book or chapter will be hosted and indexed by our partner platforms and indexers to enhance the visibility and discoverability of your work.